 Kimlin MG et al., Effect of stretch on the ultraviolet spectral transmission of one type of commonly used clothing, Photodermatol Photoimmunol Photomed 1999, 15, 171-174.
 DOI: 10.1111/j.1600-0781.1999.tb00079.x

-Mecca Cosmetica and Solbari products were provided for review, which did not affect my opinion.
+Mecca Cosmetica and Solbari products were provided as PR samples for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.